p2panda/handbook/website/docs/faq.md

 ## Can I upload images, videos, audio with p2panda?

-We haven't build a "Blob" (Binary Large Object) feature into p2panda yet, though we're already having many [ideas](https://github.com/p2panda/handbook/labels/Blobs) (think BitTorrent with social and encryption features, materialisation of data directly into the file system and serving it via HTTP on nodes).
-If you already want to use images in your p2panda applications, there is a workaround: Encode the image data as base64 and store it inside the operation as a string.
+Yes!
+The blob feature is inspired by BitTorrent but with social and encryption features on top.
+Data is sliced into 256kb pieces and identified with a hash as it is based on our p2panda core data types.
+We materialize data directly into the file system and serve it via HTTP on nodes.

 ## Do you have CRDTs?